JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - This could be a fun challenge separate from the Clerk Auth Changes
 - Like and unlike #DONE
 - Following users, this might be tricky as the users are stored in clerk #DONE
+- See who the user is following and is being followed by.
+This will be 2 separate pages with their own urls just like twitter. #DONE
+- Allow users to follow users from the following/followers pages #DONE
+- Fix following or not following for the 2 pages for all the users

+## Posts
+- Editing posts
+- Posting pictures and not just text
+- Retweeting
 - Comments for tweets, further comments for them too.
 Implement twitter threads
-- Retweeting
-- Posting pictures and not just text
-- See who the user is following and is being followed by.
-This will be 2 separate pages with their own urls just like twitter. #DONE
-- Allow users to follow users from the following/followers pages